-Meanwhile, the negative evidence on P3s keeps piling up: Ontario's Auditor General reviewed 74 P3s in the province, and found they cost on average almost 30 per cent more than publicly financed and operated projects - despite persistent claims they cost less.
-Other independent studies have uncovered the flaws in P3 policies and processes.
-In health care, the higher cost of P3s is already leading to cuts to front-line public services.
+Meanwhile, the negative evidence on P3s keeps piling up: Ontario's Auditor General reviewed 74 P3s in the province and found they cost on average almost 30 per cent more than publicly financed and operated projects - despite persistent claims they cost less.
+And in 2018, a study from the Columbia Institute found that British Columbia paid at least \$3.7 billion more for 17 P3 projects than it would have through traditional public procurement.
+In health care, the higher cost of P3s is already leading to cuts to front-line public services in many provinces.
 P3s don't save money: they merely hide higher costs and debts by shifting them into future years.